 298M People Impacted -

 Patients don't have direct insight into how their provider is managing their care.
 This can lead to healthcare paternalism, where providers make care decisions that they believe are in the best interest of the patient, and the patient has little to no transparency on their entire health picture.
 This also means that data lives within the healthcare system rather than with the people who created it in the first place.
-Technically patients do own their data but they are unable to easily access it.
+New Hampshire is the only state where patients have been given ownership of their health data.
+Most states don't have any explicit laws outlining who owns health data.

 328M People Impacted -